UXARRAY/uxarray/docs/contributing.rst

 However, it can still seem complex and somewhat varied from one project to another.
-As such, we will provide an overview of GitHub here and refer the reader to other more comprehensive resources for detailed information about it, but we will provide great details about how to configure a GitHub development environment for UXarray development and how to contribute.
+As such, we will provide an overview of GitHub here and refer the reader to other more comprehensive resources for detailed information about it (such as GitHub's this
+`Getting Started with Github <https://docs.github.com/en/get-started>`_ guide), but we will provide great details about how to configure a GitHub development environment for UXarray development and how to contribute.

 2.1.
 Getting started with GitHub and Git